rapid7/insightconnect-plugins/rapid7_vulndb/help.md

 # Version History

-* 2.0.3 - Update to v4 Python plugin runtime
+* 2.0.3 - Update to v4 Python plugin runtime | Add example inputs
 * 2.0.2 - Implement workaround for VulnDB API bug in Get Content action where the `severity` datatype response differs based on the action input
 * 2.0.1 - Add identifier field to the Search Database action
 * 2.0.0 - Utilize VulnDB API